FEATURED POST ON MATHS MCQ

 Q4) The sum of number of bacterial present originally to the end of 8th hour is

-Q5) If the number of bacteria triples every hour, then the number of bacteria present at the end of 4th hour.
+Q5) If the number of bacteria triples every hour, then find the number of bacteria present at the end of 4th hour.

 Question